darkrenaissance/darkfi/doc/src/misc/hashchain/structures.md

 ## Inv

-On receiving a new `Event`, the node must advertise its knowledge for this `Event` to confirm receipt

 | Description   | Data Type      	   | Comments           		|
 |-------------- | -------------------- | -------------------------- |
 | Invs	  	  	| Vec<`InvItem`> 	   | A list of `InvItem`		|

 ## GetData

-Sending back `GetData` message contain the missing items, when receiving an `Inv` message.

 | Description   | Data Type      	   | Comments              		|
 |-------------- | -------------------- | -------------------------- |